droweder/HomeFinance/replit.md

 - AI service API keys for financial insights

 The application follows a monorepo structure with shared TypeScript types between frontend and backend, ensuring type safety across the entire application stack.
 The architecture supports both development and production deployments with proper error handling, logging, and monitoring capabilities.

+## Recent Changes (July 2025)

+### Migration and Performance Optimizations
+- ✅ Successfully migrated from Bolt to Replit environment
+- ✅ Maintained Supabase as primary database backend (user preference)
+- ✅ Fixed data loading to ensure ALL records from income/expenses tables are loaded
+- ✅ Implemented optimistic updates for better user responsiveness
+- ✅ Optimized Dashboard component with useMemo to prevent unnecessary recalculations
+- ✅ Reduced excessive logging in useFinanceCalculations hook
+- ✅ Corrected "due_date" field mapping to use "date" column consistently
+- ✅ Enhanced FinanceContext with intelligent caching and loading states